Dapize-Mo/boilerfuel-calorie-tracker/TESTING_DEPLOYMENT.md

 ## Troubleshooting

 **If testing deployment isn't showing up:**
-- Check your hosting dashboard (Vercel/Railway) for deployment logs
+- Check your hosting dashboard (e.g., Vercel) for deployment logs
 - Ensure branch deployments are enabled in project settings
 - Verify the branch was pushed: `git branch -a`